 No, Denver Labor Law does not rate or rank employment lawyers in Denver.
 There are lawyer directories and other sites that rank and/or rate attorneys in various ways.
 Denver Labor Law does not participate in either rating or ranking Colorado employment lawyers and does not recommend any particular rating or ranking system.

 Are you really just giving away information about Colorado labor and employment law?

 Yes.
 As stated above, there are no contact forms or lead generation tools on the website.
 You are not being sold any product or service.
 You are not being referred or encouraged to contact any specific lawyer or law firm.
-You are encouraged to consult with a lawyer if you believe you have a legal problem.
+You are encouraged to consult with an employment or labor lawyer if you believe you have a legal problem.